wizardwatson/metricreserve/README.txt

-		currency symbol setting per network, can turn off on metric account decimal setting per network, but overridden by metric account alias changing and account deleting should redirect as breaks back/last functionality
+		currency symbol setting per network, can turn off on metric account decimal setting per network, but overridden by metric account alias changing and account deleting should redirect as breaks back/last functionality move a lot of the system settings into system settings object (like debug and time constraints)

 	IMPLEMENT TICKET BASED FUNCTIONS
 		Commands